An ALMA survey of the SCUBA-2 CLS UDS field: Physical properties of 707 Sub-millimetre Galaxies: Introduction

 With such high star-formation rates, SMGs can rapidly increase their (apparently already significant) stellar masses on a timescale of just $\sim$\,100\,Myr \citep[e.g.][]{2013bothwell}.
-These high star-formation rates and high apparent stellar masses of this population, along with the high metallicities suggested by the significant dust content, have therefore been used to argue that they may play an important role in the formation of the stellar content of the most massive galaxies in the Universe, the progenitors of local luminous spheroids and elliptical galaxies \citep{2005chapman,2014simpson}.
+High star-formation rates and high stellar masses of this population, along with the high metallicities suggested by the significant dust content, have therefore been used to argue that they may be an important phase in the formation of the stellar content of the most massive galaxies in the Universe, being the progenitors of local luminous spheroids and elliptical galaxies \citep{1999lilly,2005chapman,2014simpson}.
 There have also been suggestions of an evolutionary link with quasi-stellar objects (QSOs) \citep[e.g.][]{2006swinbank,2008wall,2012simpson,2012hickox} due to the similarities in their redshift distributions.
 More recently these systems have been potentially linked to the formation of compact quiescent galaxies seen at $z\sim$\,1--2 \citep[e.g.][]{2012whitaker, 2014simpson,2014toft} as a result of their short gas depletion timescales.
-This connection has been strengthened by recent observations in the rest-frame far-infrared that suggest very compact extents of the star-forming regions (\citealt[][]{2014toft,2015ikarashi,2015simpsona}; Gullberg et al.\ 2019).
-Thus several lines of evidence suggest that SMGs are an important element for constraining the models of galaxy formation and evolution.
+This connection has been strengthened by recent observations in the rest-frame far-infrared that suggest very compact extents of the star-forming regions \citep[][]{2014toft,2015ikarashi,2015simpsona,2019gullberg}.
+Thus several lines of evidence suggest that SMGs are an important element for constraining the models of massive galaxy formation and evolution.